 We have been actors in the performance management (PM) process for decades – as subjects, reviewers, approvers, and designers.
 We have also been enablers, both in HR and in the talent management software business.

-Many of us can remember the feeling of being held to vague standards, subject to the whims and biases of managers who were afraid to tell the truth.
+Many of us can remember the feeling of being held to vague standards, subject to the whims and biases of managers afraid to tell the truth.
 We can remember the tedious hours and days we spent writing evaluations, or worse, having employees write their own.

 The results were predictable.
 The application was as hated as the paper process it replaced.
 Management sold it as pay for performance, so when budget cuts eliminated performance bonuses, everyone but a few diehards stopped doing evaluations.

-As talent management software consultants in the first decade of this century, we had a front-row seat as organizations struggled with ways to make performance management palatable.
+As talent management software consultants in the first decade of this century, we had a front-row seat, as organizations struggled with ways to make performance management palatable.
 Some are now abandoning annual reviews altogether.

 Most organizations and talent management professionals have arrived at the conclusion that traditional performance management practices do not improve performance.
 In fact, they often hinder it.